nullsc/Simple-IRC-Bot/README.md

 # Simple-IRC-Bot
-Simple IRC client in C++ for Windows
+Simple IRC client in C++ for Windows using winsock